Tabernash, Colorado

 Tabernash is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Grand County, Colorado, United States.
 The Tabernash post office has the ZIP Code 80478.
-At the United States Census 2010, the population of the Tabernash CDP was 417, while the population of the 80478 ZIP Code Tabulation Area was 1,606 including adjacent areas.
+At the United States Census 2020, the population of the Tabernash CDP was 401.

 History

 The Tabernash Post Office has been in operation since 1905.
 The community has the name of a Ute Indian.